 Would you be surprised to hear that there really aren’t any health goals you can achieve without it?

-The above question may seem extreme, but the simple truth is, you just cannot get healthy without eating healthy.
-You can exercise from the time the rooster crows until the cows come home, but if you make a run through your local drive-through afterwards, you just are not going to get anywhere fast.
+The above statement may seem extreme, but the simple truth is, you just cannot get healthy without eating healthy.
+You can exercise from the time the rooster crows until the cows come home, but if you make a run through your local drive-through afterward, you just are not going to get anywhere fast.

-Chemicals, additives, GMO’s, preservatives and other not-so-natural fake foods seem to rule the grocery store aisles these days.
+Chemicals, additives, pesticides, GMO’s, antibiotics, grown hormones, high fructose corn syrup, preservatives, and other not-so-natural fake foods seem to rule the grocery store aisles these days.
 Many people wish to avoid these types of fake food in the interest of improving their health.
 They aren’t necessarily looking to lose fat, but rather improve or maintain their overall health by simply avoiding these items.
 They will usually eat either three meals per day or simply eat as the need arises.
 (This is more and more how I am eating these days).
+The concept of “eating the rainbow” to ensure a broad variety of vitamins, minerals and just general good general nutrition is the idea here.
+Clean foods are whole foods, and whole foods are healthy.
+However, anybody with a health condition should always speak to a registered dietitian for the best eating plan.

 (I believe this is the most common/popular method at the moment)

 - Eat Lots Of Plants – Eat food that is straight from nature.
 (Some people say “as close to the way nature made it as possible”.
-But I think that leaves too much wiggle room – in my humble opinion) Eat mostly foods that are off a tree, bush, plant or vine, and you’ve pretty much got it covered.
+But I think that leaves too much wiggle room – in my humble opinion) Eating mostly foods that are off a tree, bush, plant or vine are your best option.
 The idea is to stay away from anything that humans (food corporations) have altered in any way.

 - Include Meats – Eat meats that are whole and straight from the butcher.
+Grass-fed is best.
 Don’t buy pre-packaged meat products because you never know what’s in them.
 When possible, buy whole meats and grind them yourself.
-You’d be surprised what’s in ground turkey meat!
+Have you read the ingredients on some packages of ground turkey?!
 You can also select a few turkey breasts and ask that the butcher grind them for you.
 Many butchers are more than willing to accommodate.

-- Enjoy Grains – Eat grains that are still complete and haven’t been broken down into “glue”.
+- Enjoy Grains – Stick to whole grains and haven’t been broken down into a “glue-like” substance.
 Stick to brown rice, whole wheat and other whole grains.(For a list of foods to stock your pantry with, check out this list.)

 - Read Labels I don’t know how many breads I’ve picked up at the store that say they are whole grain.
 But when I take a look at the ingredient list, white flour is the second ingredient after whole wheat flour!